kajojify/command-interpreter/README.md

 `-q --quiet` - disable tokens list logging.

 `-t --tranquil` - disable commands execution.

+Modify `interpreter/lexer.py` and run tool with `-t` argument in order to play with lexer.
+Modify `interpreter/parser.py` in order to play with parser.

 You can also just run it `python3.6 main.py` and input commands on your own: